BlueFletch/spectralink-cordova/README.md

 ==============

 <h3>To Use:</h3>
 You'll register a callback which will be called when a successful "scan" event occurs.

+NOTE: this plugin uses reflection to read the added Spectralink APIs to core Android at runtime.
+This means you do NOT need to compile your project against a different version of Android.

 ```
 function readBarcode(barcode) {